cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 | XSD_UNSIGNED_SHORT  | unsigned short                      |

 ## Filled out CSV file-based template
-If you have followed the instructions provided for filling out the template in the TBox Metadata, Classes, Object Properties and Data Properties sections, your CSV file will have exactly the following information.
+Suppose you followed the instructions for filling out the template in the TBox Metadata, Classes, Object Properties and Data Properties sections.
+In that case, your CSV file will have precisely the following information.

 |Source,Type,Target,Relation,Domain,Range,Quantifier,Comment,Defined By,Label|
 |----------------------------------------------------------------------------|